 A preoccupation of 20th century cultural life has been the relation between the creative artist and society.
 To what extent should the artist engage in the social and political currents of her/his time, or retreat into solitude?
 What responsibility does the artist have to society, or society to the artist?
-This course will examine various philosophical and artistic treatments of these themes in various social contexts.
-We then turn our attention to a number of 20th century reflections on this theme in such milieus as pre-war Europe, the Weimar Republic, Nazi Germany, post-war Japan, 1970s Britain and contemporary Canada.
+This course often concentrates on a particular artists or group of artists.
+In 2017-18 the artist will be David Bowie.